EricssonResearch/dnt/test/dynip/README.md

 # Dynamic IP test

 This scenario has 5 nodes in a chain: *na* and *ne* are the endpoints, their default gateways are *nb* and *nd*, respectively.
-The traffic between *na* and *nd* is intercepted by R2DTWO on *nb* and *nd*, and forwarded in an IP-in-PseudoWire tunnel.
+The traffic between *na* and *nd* is intercepted by DNT on *nb* and *nd*, and forwarded in an IP-in-PseudoWire tunnel.
 The IPv4 traffic goes in an IPv4 tunnel, the IPv6 traffic goes in an IPv6 tunnel.

 Node *nd* has no IP address on its *ethDC* interface.
 Node *nc* provides IP address for *nd* with a DHCP server or ICMPv6 Router Advertisement.